yvetteyyuan/python-boulders/README.md

 # Files:

 -.ipynb notebook

--A game map (.pptx format), including the following:

- map of the game, including its intended user flow

- locations of conditional statements
+-A game map (.pptx format), including the following: map of the game, including its intended user flow, locations of conditional statements, locations of loops, and defined global variables

- locations of loops

- defined global variables (if any)
+ This was a course project for Data Science with Python at Hult International Business School.